akaihola/darker/README.rst

        Also sort imports using the ``isort`` package -L CMD, --lint CMD
-       Also run a linter on changed files. ``CMD`` can be a name of path of the linter binary, or a full quoted command line
+       Also run a linter on changed files. ``CMD`` can be a name of path of the linter binary, or a full quoted command line.
+Highlight linter output syntax if on a terminal and the ``pygments`` package is available, or if enabled by configuration.
 -c PATH, --config PATH
        Ask ``black`` and ``isort`` to read configuration from ``PATH``.
 -v, --verbose
        Show steps taken and summarize modifications -q, --quiet
        Reduce amount of output
+--color
+       Enable syntax highlighting even for non-terminal output.
+Overrides the environment variable PY_COLORS=0
+--no-color
+       Disable syntax highlighting even for terminal output.
+Overrides the environment variable PY_COLORS=1
 -S, --skip-string-normalization
        Don't normalize string quotes or prefixes --no-skip-string-normalization